carschandler/rlsnake/README.md

 Install the docker CLI if you haven't already (not docker desktop).

-Build the docker image using
+Build the docker image by running the following from the root of the repo

 ```
 docker build -t rlsnake .